English Learning Area

 - listen to, read, view, speak, write, create and reflect on increasingly complex and sophisticated spoken, written and multimodal texts across a growing range of contexts with accuracy, fluency and purpose.

-- appreciate, enjoy and use the English language in all its variations and develop a sense of its richness and power to evoke feelings, convey information, form ideas, facilitate interaction with others, entertain, persuade and argue.
+- recognise the richness of language and its power to evoke feelings, convey information, form ideas, facilitate interaction with others, entertain, persuade and argue.

-- understand how Standard Australian English works in its spoken and written forms and in combination with non-linguistic forms of communication to create meaning.
+- understand how the English language works in its spoken and written forms and in combination with non-linguistic forms of communication to create meaning.

-- develop interest and skills in inquiring into the aesthetic aspects of texts, and develop an informed appreciation of literature.
+- develop skills in inquiring into the aesthetic and political aspects of texts, and develop an informed appreciation of literature.